uber/causalml/docs/installation.rst

 This will create a new ``conda`` virtual environment named ``causalml-[tf-]py3x``, where ``x`` is in ``[7, 8, 9]``. e.g. ``causalml-py37`` or ``causalml-tf-py38``.
 If you want to change the name of the environment, update the relevant YAML file in ``envs/``.

+Note: if you do not have the base cxx-compiler libraries installed, follow the ``Install from source`` instructions below to install them first.

 .. code-block:: bash

     git clone https://github.com/uber/causalml.git